tudorpavel/advent-of-code-2020/day07/README.md

 ![example_graph](example_graph.png)

 Once the graph data structure is in place, we can have a recursive procedure traverse the graph starting from a given vertex and return boolean if `shiny gold` can be found.

+## Part 2

+For Part 2 we should be able to implement another recursive procedure which counts up the number of bags at each step using the edge cost.